“Do I have to list all my stuff in bankruptcy?”

 You have to wait six (6) years before a new Chapter 7 will qualify for discharge – unless the prior Chapter 13 case repaid an amount equal to at least 70% of unsecured claims.

 These time limits also are measured by most courts from the date of filing of the prior case to the date of filing of the new case.

 When you file bankruptcy under Chapter 7, 12, or 13, a trustee will be appointed to oversee your case.
 The trustee is not the judge, he or she is not even required to be a lawyer (although they all are in Eastern Missouri).

 A Chapter 7 trustee is picked by the Office of U.S. Trustee from a panel.
 He or she is charged with holding the initial hearing in your case, investigating the assets and transfers of a debtor, and recovering any property that can be used to pay creditors, liquidating it and then paying the claims of the creditors.

 A Chapter 13 trustee is either the single or one of only a few trustees who are assigned all Chapter 13 cases.
-In Eastern Missouri there is currently only one Standing Chapter 13 Trustee, John V. LaBarge, Jr. His job includes all the obligations of a trustee except taking property to liquidate.
-Instead he takes payments periodically from you to be paid to creditors pursuant to the confirmed Chapter 13 plan.
-He is also responsible for assuring the repayment plan complies with the law and you do what you promised in the plan.
+In Eastern Missouri there is currently only one Standing Chapter 13 Trustee, Diana Daugherty.
+Her job includes all the obligations of a trustee except taking property to liquidate.
+Instead she takes payments periodically from you to be paid to creditors under the plan.
+She is also responsible for assuring the repayment plan complies with the law and you do what you promised in the plan.

 A Chapter 12 trustee performs essentially the same functions as a Chapter 13 trustee.